-The Portuguese are gracious and friendly, welcoming all visitors regardless of where they come from.
+The Portuguese are gracious and friendly, known by their hospitality, welcoming all visitors regardless of where they come from.

 Portugal, in common with other Western European countries, began the development of state social security measures in the late 1940s; although it was not till 1971 that the Government assumed responsibility for providing healthcare services to the population.
 The NHS was established as a universal, tax financed system in 1979.